jimmykurian/Reactivities/client-app/docs/app/router/Routes/variables/router.md

 Creates a browser router using the defined routes.
 This router is used to handle navigation and rendering of components based on the URL path.
+The router enables single-page application (SPA) behavior by updating the URL and rendering the corresponding components without reloading the page.

 ## Example